j20232/bnp/docs/source/modules/conversion.rst

 .. py:function:: obj2np(obj, dtype=np.float32, **kwargs)

-    Convert a `bpy.types.Object` which have a mesh to `np.ndarray` at current frame If obj.data == bpy.types.Mesh, this method calls `mesh2np`.
+    Convert a `bpy.types.Object` which have a mesh to `np.ndarray` at current frame.
+    If obj.data == bpy.types.Mesh, this method calls `mesh2np`.

     :param bpy.types.Object obj: object which have a mesh